Black Friday portable monitor deals 2021: what to expect

 AOC Full HD USB-C powered portable monitor:

-You save $36.99 (21%) This is the most affordable USB-C powered portable monitor.
+You save $50.22 (28%) This is the most affordable USB-C powered portable monitor.
 It is extremely thin and comes with some eye-catching features like a super thin profile and VESA compatibility.
-Just be mindful of its requirement though.
+Just be mindful of its requirement though

 It’s entirely understandable if you don’t want to wait for Black Friday or Cyber Monday before you take the plunge and buy a new portable monitor – especially if you need one immediately.